 Neutralize the risk to you and your loved ones in the most dispassionate way possible.
 You want it to look like you were protecting yourself; not being a vigilante or getting revenge.
-The unfortunate thing is that street fights often turn into legal issue, either because of the fight or because someone died.
+Unfortunately, street fights often turn into legal issues, either because of the fight or because someone died.

 You do your best to prevent the latter, but you have to do what you have to do.
 Ultimately, it’s better to be judged by 12 than carried by 6–but avoid both by being smart and cautious.